Ishika63/Tic-Tac-Toe-Game/README.md

 - **Multiple Game Modes**: Choose from three exciting game modes:
   - **Player vs. Player**: Play against a friend in a classic head-to-head match.
   - **Player vs. Computer**: Challenge the computer and test your strategy.
-  - **Computer vs. Computer**: Sit back and watch two AI players compete with each other.
+  - **Computer vs. Computer**: Watch two AI players compete with each other.

 - **User-Friendly Interface**: The game features a straightforward command-line interface with clear instructions, making it easy for players of all skill levels to enjoy.